Victor-Haefner/telerobi/README.md

       * a robot name
       * the local SSID and password the robot should connect to
       * the server IP address

+## Trouble shooting
+* if the esp board does not appear in the Arcuino IDE:
+  * check if /dev/ttyUSB0 is there
+    * if not check USB messages with 'sudo dmesg -w'